KevinMarquette/kevinmarquette.github.io/_posts/2017-03-18-Powershell-reading-and-saving-data-to-files.md

         The Out-File cmdlet sends output to a file.
 You can use this cmdlet instead of the redirection operator (>) when you need to use its parameters.
     #>

-For anyone comming from batch file, `Out-File` is the basic replacement for the redirection operator `>`.
+For anyone coming from batch file, `Out-File` is the basic replacement for the redirection operator `>`.
 Here is a sample of how to use it.

     'This is some text' | Out-File -FilePath $Path